owncloud-archive/nexus/README.md

 # Development

-reva and phoenix are both build inside docker containers.
+FIXME reva and phoenix are both built inside docker containers.
 You can use them for development.

 ## reva